Actor Philip Seymour Hoffman dead of suspected drug overdose

 Other noteworthy films included "Moneyball," "The Savages," "Cold Mountain" and "Scent of a Woman," one of his earliest films, which garnered its star, Al Pacino, an Oscar.

-Hoffman also frequently appeared on Broadway, earning Tony award nominations for "Death of a Salesman," "Long Day's Journey Into Night" and "True West."
+Hoffman also frequently appeared on Broadway, earning Tony award nominations for his role as the main character Willy Loman in "Death of a Salesman," and for his parts in "Long Day's Journey Into Night" and "True West."

+"If you missed him as Willy Loman, you missed a Willy Loman for all time," actor Steve Martin said on Twitter on Sunday.

+"This is a horrible day for those who worked with Philip," Tom Hanks, who co-starred with him in "Charlie Wilson's War," said in a statement.
+"He was a giant talent.
+Our hearts are open for his family."

 Showtime, the cable television network which had just ordered a 10-episode comedy, "Happyish," starring Hoffman and produced by his company, Cooper's Town Productions, mourned the loss of the talented actor.